-Ironically, the Canon 6D and the Nikon D750 are usually the least expensive cameras on this list and yet they arguably offer the best image quality.
-Other models have more megapixels, sturdier construction, and other features but for image quality at night these “entry-level” full-frame DSLR bodies can’t be beat.
+Ironically, the Canon 6D Mark II and the Nikon D750 are some of the least expensive camera bodies on this list and yet they arguably offer the best image quality.
+Other models have more megapixels, sturdier construction, and other features but for image quality these “entry-level” full-frame DSLR bodies can’t be beat.

-Mirrorless systems like the Sony Alpha a7R II, the Sony Alpha a7r, the Fuji X-T1, and the Olympus OM-D E-M5 are also excellent choices for this sort of workshop.
-Mirrorless systems like these are much smaller and lighter than their DSLR cousins yet their image quality is equally spectacular.
-The only drawback to most mirrorless camera systems is that there are usually far fewer lenses available and their battery life tends to be much shorter.
+Mirrorless systems like the Sony Alpha a7R II, the Fuji X-T2, and the Olympus OMD EM1 Mark II are also excellent choices for this sort of workshop.
+Modern mirrorless cameras are much smaller and lighter than their DSLR cousins yet their image quality is equally spectacular.

-A couple of spare memory cards are also recommended for this field photography workshop.
+A couple of spare batteries and memory cards are also recommended for this field photography workshop.
 Opinions on which brands / models of digital camera memory cards are the best and why vary widely.
-I have no particularly brand loyalty here and am more influenced by price than claims of top-notch performance.
-I have been buying Lexar Professional memory cards in two packs lately just because I save a little bit of money by buying two memory cards at once.
+I have no particularly brand loyalty here and I am more influenced by price than claims of top-notch performance.
+I have been buying my memory cards in two packs lately to save a little bit of money.

 I suggest bringing a wide-angle lens and one reasonably powerful telephoto lens along on this workshop.
 Wide-angle lenses are my favorites for sunrise and sunset shots beside the ocean.
-Wide-angle lenses are also the best choice for night photography if we get a nice clear night.
 I am particularly fond of wide-angle lens in the 16-30mm range on the SLR lens measurement scale.
 Canon, Nikon, Tamron, and Sigma all make excellent wide-angle and telephoto lenses.